 - Go surfing, paragliding, climbing, sky-diving, trekking, hot air ballooning, bushwalking… the list is endless!

-Skiing may not spring to mind when dreaming of Australian weather, but if you're in the know about the popular Thredbo resort between Sydney and Melbourne, don't forget our skiing insurance.
+Skiing may not spring to mind when dreaming of Australian weather, but if you're in the know about the popular Thredbo resort between Sydney and Melbourne, don't forget to add skiing insurance.

-Similarly, if you're planning to see the Australian shores from the comfort of a cruise ship, take a look at our cruise cover.
+Similarly, if you're planning to see the Australian shores from the comfort of a cruise ship, you'll need to add our cruise cover.

 Working in Australia